Course code VET315

 Equine rotation

 Reference is made to Rules for handling large production animals and horses at NMBU Veterinary College and Basic Rules regarding handling of animals (See Canvas).
-Introduction to clinic routines is reviewed verbally.
+Introduction to clinic routines is reviewed orally.

 Small animal rotations